radiantlogic-v8/documentation-eoc/documentation/environments/applications/node-details.md

 ## Next steps

 After reviewing this guide, you should have an understanding of how to review the status and health of specific FID nodes.
-For information on reviewing environment logs, see [environment logs](logging/application-logs.md).
+For information on reviewing environment logs, see [application logs](logging/application-logs.md).